Henry Cavill's Net Worth: The 'Man Of Steel' Actor's Career, Brand Deals, Cars And More

 “For those of you out there who may panic and say that it’s too big a bike, worry not.
 There are 3 riding modes…all the way from I’m ready, I can handle this to Beyonce’s Jelly.
 It’s been locked away for a bit due to the wintery-ness that we’ve been experiencing in the UK but i will take full advantage of the sunshine when it comes back!” he added.

 Made by legendary Italian bike maker Ducati, the XDiavel S is a cruiser powered by a 1262cc liquid-cooled, 8v L-twin engine.
 It has a top speed of 233 km/h and is meant for experienced bikers.
-In 2018, the bike came with a price tag of around USD 24,500.
+In 2018, the bike came with a price tag of around USD 24,500 (INR 20 lakh).

 Ducati Panigale V4S